PASTAplus/PEP/peps/pep-2.md

-# PEP-2: Add level of abstraction between IdP identifiers and EDI applications using unique random EDI identifiers (EDI ID) for users
+# PEP-2: Add level of abstraction between IdP identifiers and EDI applications using unique random EDI identifiers (EDI ID) for users <a id="top"></a>

 - Author(s): Roger Dahl
 - Contact: dahl at unm edu